Assertion-Based Optimization of Quantum Programs: Quantum program optimization using assertions

-holds, where $i_0$ and $i_1$ denote the 0th and 1st bit of $i$, respectively.
-Since swaps are trivial if $q_0==q_1$, which is satisfied by the state above, the Swap gate can be removed from the circuit. \end{example}
+where $i_0$ and $i_1$ denote the 0th and 1st bit of $i$, respectively.
+Since swaps are trivial if $q_0==q_1$, which is satisfied by the state above, the Swap gate can be removed from the circuit.
+We note that the same reasoning applies if the Hadamard gate in the Bell-pair preparation circuit is replaced by an arbitrary rotation gate.
+In this case, $\alpha_{01}=\alpha_{10}=0$ still holds, and so the Swap gate may be removed. \end{example}

 Since the quantum state in the example above is in a superposition, it is clear that regular constant-folding cannot successfully perform this optimization.
 Using our entanglement description assertions, however, this becomes feasible.
-While the Bell-pair Swap example may be a rather contrived one, we will now present more involved examples which are of practical interest and which enable significant resource savings.
+This shows that optimization using entanglement description assertions is strictly more powerful than classical constant-folding.